Kinshasa: Rail

-External transport
+River

-Kinshasa is the major river port of the Congo.
+Kinshasa is the major river port of the Congo, which handles over two million tons of freight annually.
+Rivers are the main connection of Kinshasa with much of the country due to the fractured and poor state of the road network, and the limited extent of rail network.
 The port, called 'Le Beach Ngobila' extends for about 7 km along the river, comprising scores of quays and jetties with hundreds of boats and barges tied up.
 Ferries cross the river to Brazzaville, a distance of about 4 km.
 River transport also connects to dozens of ports upstream, such as Kisangani and Bangui.